wbits/ddd-presentation/README.md

  6 A list of posts can be filtered by author

- 7 A list of posts can be sorted by oldest first
+ 7 A list of posts has a default sorting of oldest first

  8 A list of posts can be sorted by most recent first